-Julia Child’s White Bean Hummus
+White Bean Hummus (from Julia Child)

+It surprised me to see that a recipe from a book published in 1970 included tahini sauce (which Julia called “sesame seed paste”) but that’s definitely the ingredient that gives it the distinctive hummus flavor.
 I increased the amount of basil a little, and ate my white bean hummus with low-carb pita bread, wishing I was in Paris sharing the plate with Julia Child and Paul.
+Hope you’ll try this fun hummus recipe with white beans if you’re also a Julia Child fan!

 What ingredients do you need?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
-Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)
+Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe with ingredient amounts.)

 - canned white beans